 MPA and the Client each acknowledges that for the purposes of the Data Protection Legislation, the Client is the data controller and MPA is the data processor.

-The Client shall ensure that it has all necessary appropriate consents and notices in place to enable the lawful transfer of personal data to MPA for the duration and purposes of the Engagement.
+The Client shall ensure that it has all necessary appropriate consents and notices in place or lawful grounds to enable the lawful transfer of personal data to MPA for the duration and purposes of the Engagement.

 MPA shall, in relation to any personal data processed in connection with the performance by MPA of the Services:

 - process that personal data only in accordance with the Client’s written instructions unless MPA is required by the laws of any member of the European Union or by the laws of the European Union applicable to MPA to process personal data.
 Where the Company is relying on laws of a member of the European Union or European Union law as the basis for processing personal data, MPA shall promptly notify the Client of this before performing the processing required by the applicable laws unless those applicable laws prohibit MPA from so notifying the Client;

 - ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and